Home » Drug Defense Attorney in Columbus, OH » Columbus Cocaine Possession Lawyer

 ** Some prison time is mandatory.

-*** Maximum prison term is mandatory if defendant is a major drug offender.
+*** Maximum prison term is mandatory if the defendant is classified as a major drug offender.

 Other Consequences of an Ohio Drug Conviction

 In addition to criminal penalties, a felony possession of cocaine conviction can have serious consequences that last the rest of your life.
-Felony convictions in general can prevent you from getting a job or renting an apartment.
-If you’re a lawyer, doctor, nurse, pharmacist, or some other profession that is licensed by the state, a felony conviction may result in your license being suspended or revoked.
+Felony convictions can prevent you from getting a job or renting an apartment.
+If you are a lawyer, doctor, nurse, pharmacist, or work in another profession licensed by the state, a felony conviction may result in your license being suspended or revoked.

-Drug convictions will be a barrier to pursuing a college or graduate degree, and even if you can get admitted to a college or university with a felony conviction on your record you won’t be able to get federal financial aid such as grants or student loans.
+Drug convictions can be a barrier to pursuing a college or graduate degree, and even if you can get admitted to a college or university with a felony conviction on your record, you may lose access to federal financial aid such as grants or student loans.

-A felony conviction also may affect your immigration status and applications for residency or citizenship, and may have a bearing on your custody of your children if you find yourself involved in a custody dispute.
+A felony conviction may also affect your immigration status and applications for residency or citizenship, and it may have a bearing on custody of your children if you become involved in a custody dispute.

 Possible Defenses for Cocaine Possession

-Because possession of cocaine is such a serious charge, it’s important to have a cocaine possession attorney at your side who will vigorously defend you in court.
-A skilled lawyer will comb through every piece of evidence and every facet of the prosecutor’s argument to look for weak spots to attack in the effort to provide enough reasonable doubt that a jury may find you innocent, or the prosecutor might be willing to negotiate.
+Because possession of cocaine is such a serious charge, it is important to have a cocaine possession attorney at your side who will vigorously defend you in court.
+A skilled lawyer will comb through every piece of evidence and every facet of the prosecutor’s argument to look for weak spots to attack, trying to provide enough reasonable doubt that a jury may find you not guilty, or the prosecutor might be willing to negotiate.

-Depending on the circumstances of your case, there may be several options available for fighting your charge and trying to get your case dismissed or your charge — and penalties — reduced.
+Depending on the circumstances of your case, several options may be available for fighting your charge and trying to get your case dismissed, or your charge and penalties reduced.

 - Presenting evidence to show that the drug was not under your dominion and control

-- Presenting evidence to show that you didn’t know what the substance was, or had no intent to possess cocaine
+- Presenting evidence to show that you did not know what the substance was, or had no intent to possess cocaine

-- Preventing evidence that was obtained improperly or illegally from being used against you in court
+- Preventing evidence obtained improperly or illegally from being used against you in court

-- Showing that the police violated your constitutional rights through an illegal search, illegal wiretapping or surveillance, or failing to properly administer your Miranda rights warning
+- Showing that police violated your constitutional rights through an illegal search, illegal wiretapping or surveillance, or failure to properly administer a Miranda warning

 - Arguing that the officer had no reasonable suspicion to seize you

-- Arguing that the state can’t prove that the substance they found is actually cocaine
+- Arguing that the state cannot prove the substance recovered is actually cocaine

 Charged with possession?
 Contact a Columbus cocaine possession lawyer today.

-Whether you have been charged for the first time or a subsequent time, having an experienced Columbus drug crimes lawyer on your side to evaluate the evidence and reduce the penalties you face is imperative to protecting your freedoms.
-If convicted of cocaine possession, you face months or even years in prison, thousands of dollars in fines, and irreparable harm to your reputation.
-Call us at (614) 500-3836 or via email at advice@columbuscriminalattorney.com for a free consultation.
+Whether you have been charged for the first time or a subsequent time, having an experienced Columbus drug crimes lawyer on your side to evaluate the evidence and work to reduce the penalties you face is imperative to protecting your freedom.
+If convicted of cocaine possession, you face months or even years in prison, thousands of dollars in fines, and lasting harm to your reputation.
+Call us at (614) 500-3836 or email us at advice@columbuscriminalattorney.com for a free consultation.
 We are available 24/7.

 For over a decade, the Columbus cocaine possession attorneys at LHA have successfully represented clients on criminal offenses ranging from minor misdemeanors to first degree felonies.
-That extensive previous experience will enable us to better help you.
+That experience allows us to position your defense effectively from the first appearance through trial.
+For answers to more common questions, see our drug offense frequently asked questions.

 Talk to a Columbus Cocaine Possession Lawyer Today